Will AI Replace Electricians? Why the Trade Is Robot-Proof

 Rather than threatening electrical jobs, the growth of AI and connected technology is actually creating new demand for electricians.

 AI requires massive computing power, and computing power requires data centres.
-The UK data centre market is growing rapidly, driven largely by AI workloads.
+The UK data centre market is growing rapidly, driven largely by AI workloads — our demand statistics guide covers the numbers.
 Each new facility requires hundreds of electricians during construction and permanent maintenance teams.

 As buildings become smarter and more connected, they need more electrical infrastructure — sensors, controllers, network cabling, dedicated circuits, and power management systems.
 These all need to be physically installed and maintained by electricians.